November 29, 2017 (updated April 19, 2019)

 Its now been two weeks since someone killed Suiter.
 Cops expend all resources, and send armies of henchmen and dogs to hunt down anyone who kills other cops.
 This case is obviously a coverup.
 This is deduced solely from the fact there is still no suspect 14 days later.
 That is because the suspect is a Baltimore cop.
 Some have speculated the killer is David Bomenka, who has Suiter’s partner at the time and apparently the only person to have witnessed the shooting.

-Detective Sean Suiter is a Navy veteran and had been with the Baltimore Police Department for 18 years.
+Detective Sean Suiter was a Navy veteran and had been with the Baltimore Police Department for 18 years.
 He leaves behind a wife and five children.